-- I for 'Incomplete assessment'
+I - for 'Incomplete assessment'

-- X for 'Debarred'
+X - for 'Debarred'

-- 10.2 A Semester Grade Point Average (SGPA) will be computed for each semester.
+10.2 A Semester Grade Point Average (SGPA) will be computed for each semester.
 The SGPA will be calculated as follows:

-$$SGPA = \sum{i=1}^{n} c_i g_i \left/ \sum{i=1}^{n} c_i \right.$$ where 'n' is the number of subjects registered for the semester, ' c_i ' is the number of Credits allotted to a particular subject, and ' g_i ' is the grade-points carried by the letter corresponding to the grade awarded to the student for the subject.
+$$SGPA = \sum{i=1}^{n} c_i g_i / \sum{i=1}^{n} c_i$$

+where 'n' is the number of subjects registered for the semester, 'ci' is the number of Credits allotted to a particular subject, and 'gi' is the grade-points carried by the letter corresponding to the grade awarded to the student for the subject.
 SGPA will be rounded off to the second place of decimal and recorded as such.
 The SGPA would indicate the performance of the student in the semester to which it refers.

-10.3 Starting from the second semester at the end of each semester S, Cumulative Grade Point Average (CGPA) will be computed for every student as follows:
+10.3 Starting from the second semester at the end of each semester, Cumulative Grade Point Average (CGPA) will be computed for every student as follows:

-$$CGPA = \sum{i=1}^{m} c_i g_i \left/ \sum{i=1}^{m} c_i \right.$$
+$$CGPA = \sum{i=1}^{m} g_i \qquad / \sum{i=1}^{m} c_i$$

-Where 'm' is the total number of subjects the student has registered from the first semester onwards up to and including the semester S, 'c_i' is the number of Credits allotted to a particular subject 's_i' and 'g_i' is the grade-point carried by the letter corresponding to the grade awarded to the student for the subject 's_i'.
+where 'm' is the total number of subjects the student has registered from the first semester onwards up to and including the semester S, 'ci' is the number of Credits allotted to a particular subject 'si' and 'gi' is the grade-point carried by the letter corresponding to the grade awarded to the student for the subject 'si'.
 CGPA will be rounded off to the second place of decimal and recorded as such.
 The CGPA would indicate the cumulative performance of the student from the first semester up to the end of the semester to which it refers.
 The CGPA, SGPA and the grades obtained in all the subjects in a semester will be communicated to each student at the end of every semester.